carpentries/equity-and-inclusion/resources/operational-definitions.md

 **Inclusion**
 The active, intentional, and ongoing engagement of diverse people and communities that increases awareness, content knowledge, and empathic understanding of the ways we interact within (and change) our community.

-Over an extended period of time, individuals and organizations develop the wisdom and capability to:
-1. Examine critically how cultural worldviews influence perceptions of power, dominance and inequality; and
-2. Behave honorably within the complex dynamics of differences and commonalities among humans, groups and systems.

 ## Source
 Adapted from California State East Bay's [Diversity, Leadership, and Employee Wellness](http://www.csueastbay.edu/about/diversity/files/docs/pdfs/operational-def-diversity-equity-inclusion.pdf) site.